Powered By Blogger

 A week ago in Italy it was still light at 6.45pm, next week it will be twilight by fiveish, another year slowly slips away.

 There comes a point as a journey's end nears when you just want to get home.
-Before our crossing we stayed at the aire in Calais, it too has joined the Campingcar Park group.
+Before our crossing we stayed at Sangatte, the aire nearest to Calais, it too has joined the Campingcar Park group.
 It's the only one that is patrolled by security guards, an attempt I suppose to discourage migrants from targeting motorhomes as a way of hitching a ride across the channel.
 After our experience last year I checked beneath the bike rack cover for unexpected guests.
 This time we had no surprise guests.

 The route from the aire to the ferry terminal skirts the edge of the port.
 The perimeter is protected by two 6m high wire security fences, covered by floodlights and CCTV.
 The port area itself has been redesigned with large holding areas to accommodate the queues which will result from the introduction of ETIAS in the coming months.
 The effect is somewhat chilling.
 We prefer the Newhaven/ Dieppe route because it feels smaller scale and less dehumanising.
 However, because our arrival in the UK coincides with the end of October half-term the Dieppe crossing was fully booked.
 Also, since we were heading back to London to see how Nico and Jesse were doing the Calais crossing makes more sense.